maurobilotti/pandora-backend/README.md

 # Pandora Backend

 CRUD project for a company challenge.
-The frontend project can be found at: https://github.com/maurobilotti/pandora-frontend
+The frontend project can be found at: https://github.com/maurobilotti/pandora-frontend and the SQL Server DB creation script is located into "/Database Scripts" folder.
+Modify the connection string accordingly.

 Backend-end Stack: